 TA: What is the best vacation you've ever taken?

-Ian: Not a vacation, but for a mind-blowing experience, then the UNESCO site of Angkor Wat Cambodia comes out on top.
+Ian: Not a vacation, but for a mind-blowing experience, then the UNESCO site of Angkor Wat, Cambodia comes out on top.
 A truly mind-blowing experience and an amazing feat of engineering from the 12th century.
-We hope to revisit Cambodia when we pass through as 5 days wasn't long enough for what's on offer there.
+We hope to revisit Cambodia when we pass through as five days wasn't long enough for what's offered there.

 TA: What's one place you've always wanted to visit?

 Ian: Vietnam on the South China Sea has been on our list forever and we've heard really great things on travel coming out of this destination.
-From Hanoi in the North and Ha Long Bay, to Ho Chi Minh City and Hoi An being top of our agenda.
-Can't wait to experience Vietnam.
+From Hanoi and Ha Long Bay in the north, to Ho Chi Minh City and Hoi An in the south, Vietnam is at the top of our agenda; can't wait to experience Vietnam.

 TA: What's one thing you ALWAYS pack when you travel?